curl/everything-curl/usingcurl-downloads.md

 When `--raw` is used, it disables all internal HTTP decoding of content or transfer encodings and instead makes curl passed on unaltered, raw, data.

-This is typically used if you're writing some sort of middle software and you want to pass on the content to perhaps another HTTP client and allow that to do the decoding instead.
+This is typically used if you are writing some sort of middle software and you want to pass on the content to perhaps another HTTP client and allow that to do the decoding instead.